 Figure 1.
-Developing Academic Enhancement Program for HEI Based on Study Habits descriptive statistics and Pearson product correlation in treating the scores obtained from this instrument.
+Developing Academic Enhancement Program for HEI Based on Study Habits

+Study habits could be appraised in a variety of methods using different research instruments and data gathering procedures.
+Citing is the work of Amri, Aridah, and ParamIswari (2020) where study habits were calculated through a Study Habits Inventory, a questionnaire devised by Palsane and Sharma in 2003 following a three-point Likert scale with 45 items.
+The authors used descriptive statistics and Pearson product correlation in treating the scores obtained from this Page 115 of 151 instrument.
 Another correlation study computed the level of study habits manifested among learners.
-This utilized the Study Skill Inventory, a separate tool created by Congos with 49 items and six subscales consisting of test preparation, concentration, time management, textbook usage, note-taking, and memory (Khurshid, Tanveer, & Qazmi, 2012).
+This utilized the Study Skill Inventory, a separate tool created by Congos with 49 items and six subscales consisting of test preparation, concentration, time management, textbook usage, note taking, and memory (Khurshid, Tanveer, & Qazmi, 2012).
 Otherwise, the action research written by Rutherford (2020) assessed the academic habits of students using a self-made survey.
 This instrument focused merely on the time management skills and the number of hours spent by the respondents in studying, reading, and practicing mathematics with or without a tutor.
-The study of Cerna and Pavliushchenko (2015) employed both qualitative and quantitative procedures to evaluate study habits, whereas one-year classroom observations and informal interviews with professors and high-performing students were conducted to develop the Self-Reported Study Habits for International Students (SR-SHI).
-This inventory tool was distributed to its respondents to recognize the struggling learners in their respective classes.
+The study of Cerna and Pavliushchenko (2015) employed both qualitative and quantitative procedures to evaluate study habits, whereas one-year classroom observations and informal interviews with professors and high performing students were conducted to develop the Self-Reported Study Habits for International Students (SR-SHI).
+This inventory tool was distributed to its respondents to clearly recognize the struggling learners in their respective classes.